 - Pension income

-- Other taxable income such as prizes, awards, and gambling winnings.
+- Other taxable income such as prizes and awards

 Don't include these:

 - Veterans’ disability payments

 - Workers’ compensation